hashicorp/vault-guides/secrets/spring-cloud-vault/README.md

 ## Overview

-You can run the sample as standalone Java application.
+You can run the sample as a standalone Java application.

 1. Run the [Postgres script](scripts/postgres.sql) at your Postgres instance.
 2. Run the [vault script](scripts/vault.sh) at your Vault instance.
 3. Update the [bootstrap](bootstrap.yaml) file for your enviornment.

-## Other platforms
+## Deployment Platforms

 The [Nomad](nomad) and [Kubernetes](kubernetes) folders provide sample container platform deployments.
 Any additional config for those platforms is located in the folder.